The Dark Supernatural History Of The Nephilim

 Jerome [4th century] nails it: “He who was nurtured in a paradise of delight as one of the twelve precious stones was wounded and went down to hell from the mount of God.”

-It may be surprising to note that many scholars argue that Ezekiel has Adam in view, not the serpent.
-That perspective is workable with parts of the description, but not all of them.
-The more coherent alternative is the serpent, a divine being who has forgotten his place in the divine council.
-Thus, where do we see a serpent in Ezekiel 28?
+Thus, the more coherent alternative is the serpent, a divine being who had forgotten his place in the divine council.
+Where do we see a serpent in Ezekiel 28?
 Notice the following two points:

-Scholars who take the Adam view argue that this is a literal jewel–encrusted garment, similar to the jewels on the breastplate of the Israelite high priest [Exodus 28:17–20; 39:10–13].
+Again, scholars who argue for Adam, see this is a literal jewel–encrusted garment, similar to the jewels on the breastplate of the Israelite high priest [Exodus 28:17–20; 39:10–13].
 Thus, Adam is a priest–king of Eden.
-In fact, this is true!
-To clarify, the humans of Genesis 1 pre-exist Adam and Eve of Genesis 2, because they are generically described as being fruitful, multiplying, and migrating around the Earth [humans originate from North East Africa ~150,000 years ago].
-Thus, Genesis 2 continues the creation story where God localizes himself at a particular geographical position [the four rivers align perfectly with the Persian Gulf Oasis ~70,000 years ago], and thus Adam and Eve would have been born within the midst of a human population, and thus become archetypical high priests for God’s abode in Eden, along with his divine council.
+However, this is true!
+In other words, humanity is described as pre–existing Adam and Eve, because they are commanded to be “fruitful, multiply, fill the earth, and subdue it” [Genesis 1:28], and anthropological research showcases that humans originate from North–East Africa ~150,000 years ago.
+Thus, Genesis 2 showcases God localizing himself in the midst of four rivers [Pishon, Gihon, Tigris, and Euphrates] that align with the Persian Gulf [during the Pleistocene epoch ~70,000 years ago].
+Thus, Adam and Eve were born within this human population, and became the archetypical high priests for God’s divine council abode in Eden.

-As in Ezekiel 28, the figure in Isaiah 14 who is the target of its diatribe goes to “Sheol,” the underworld.
-The Rephaim are there, here identified again as the dead warrior-kings.
-The king of Babylon will be one of these living dead, just like the king of Tyre.
-Recall that Ezekiel 28 shifted from the king of Tyre to a divine figure in Eden.
-That shift informed us that the writer was using a story of cosmic, divine rebellion to [by comparison] portray the arrogance of the earthly king.
-We see the same thing in Isaiah 14, shifting to a divine context with clear links to Ezekiel 28.
-Those connections in turn take us conceptually back to Genesis 3.
-Thus, we read from vv.
-12-15: “How you have fallen from heaven, Day Star, son of the Dawn!
+As in Ezekiel 28, this figure in Isaiah 14 goes to “Sheol” [the underworld].
+The Rephaim [dead warrior–kings] are there.
+Thus, the king of Babylon will be one of these living dead, just like the king of Tyre.
+Thus, since Ezekiel 28 shifted from the king of Tyre to a divine being in Eden, this is likewise paralleled in Isaiah 14, showcasing clear links of a shift into a divine rebellion in Genesis 3, when Isaiah writes: “How you have fallen from heaven, Day Star, son of the Dawn!
 How you have been thrown down to earth, you who laid low the nation!
 You said in your heart, ‘I’ll ascend to heaven, above the stars of God.
 I’ll erect my throne; I’ll sit on the Mount of Assembly in the far reaches of the north; I’ll ascend above the tops of the clouds; I’ll make myself like the Most High.’
-But you are brought down to join the dead, to the far reaches of the Pit.”
+But you are brought down to join the dead, to the far reaches of the Pit” [vv.
+12–15].

 Noun: “Running is a good form of exercise.”